utdata/icj-setting-up/setup-part-1.md

 ## Use Google Chrome

-I recommend that you use Google Chrome as your browser for this class.
-It is what I'll use in class and demonstrations, and it has lots of development tools built in that will come in handy.
+I will be using Google Chrome in class because it has lots of development tools built in that are essential to the class.
+Safari also has those tools, [but they need to be activated](https://support.apple.com/guide/safari/use-the-developer-tools-in-the-develop-menu-sfri20948/mac).
+I'm sure other browsers have development tools, but you are on your own figuring them out.

 ## Testing Part 1 setup